alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 If you set SLOs that are meaningful, understood, and represented in metrics, you can configure alerting to notify an on-caller only when there are actionable, specific threats to the error budget.

 The techniques for alerting on significant events range from alerting when your error rate goes above your SLO threshold to using multiple levels of burn rate and window sizes.
-In most cases, we believe that the multiwindow, multi-burn-rate alerting technique is the most appropriate approach to defending your application’s SLOs.
+In most cases, we believe that the multiwindow, multi-burn-rate alerting technique is the most appropriate approach to defending your application's SLOs.

 # Chapter 6 - Eliminating Toil